-13.4 HARD METRIC DESIGN CONSIDERATIONS
+14.4 HARD METRIC DESIGN CONSIDERATIONS

-Drawings, specification and design analysis submittals should be provided using metric units.
+Drawings, specifications, and design analysis submittals should be provided using metric units.

-- Conduit and conductor sizes: All conduits, tubing, fittings and conductors should be indicated on project drawings in metric units and use Japanese industry standard sizes such as millimeters (mm) or millimeters squared (mm2).
-JIS equivalent conduit and conductor sizing should be specified for all projects. - Temperature ratings: All temperature ratings should be in degrees Celsius (°C). - HVAC Controls: All HVAC control equipment and devices including all thermostats, meters, gauges, etc. should be shown on plans and specifications as IP units only. - Light Fixtures: Use hard metric fixture sizes for lay-in type when using a hard metric ceiling grid.
+- Conduit and conductor sizes: All conduit sizes and types shall be indicated on drawings using standard Japanese types and trade sizes.
+For example, 3/4" EMT conduit shall be indicated as "E25".
+4" PVC shall be "VE100".
+Standard Japanese sizes in millimeters and square millimeters shall be used to indicate conductor sizes. - Temperature ratings: All temperature ratings should be in degrees Celsius (°C). - HVAC Controls: All HVAC control equipment and devices including all thermostats, meters, gauges, etc. should be shown on plans and specifications as IP units only. - Light Fixtures: Use hard metric fixture sizes for lay-in type when using a hard metric ceiling grid.
 Common fixture sizes are 600 by 600 mm and 600 by 1200 mm.
 The hard metric fixtures are manufactured to accommodate the 609 mm (24-inch) and 1218 mm (48-inch) length tube.
 Because of the tube length, some metric fixtures cannot be laid out in continuous row configurations.
 Designer must verify restriction on metric fixture layouts with manufacturers.
 Caution must be used to not take an older design based on inch-pound system and merely convert to hard metric because new requirements may substantially change the lighting layout.
 Acceptable alternative Japanese standards should be used to the maximum extent possible.

-13.5 REHABILITATION (ADD/ALTER) WORK
+14.5 REHABILITATION (ADD/ALTER) WORK

-13.5.1 VERIFICATION OF EXISTING CONDITIONS
+14.5.1 VERIFICATION OF EXISTING CONDITIONS